 Johnny is not only an artist, but also runs queerdeer media, an organization that provides services for queer events, artists, news, and more.
 He founded four projects with queerdeer: Our Queer Art, a website that features LGBT and queer artists as well as the art pieces that they create; Our Queer Stories, a website that features stories on coming out, overcoming obstacles, self-exploration, etc; Our Daily Queer a website focussed on promoting LGBTQIA+ news & opinion articles; and Our Queer History; an educational website created to help you learn more about the events, people and places that make up the LGBT and queer historical past.

-Johnny is also a Creative Writing and Playwriting teacher with the Toronto District School Board, a Creative Writing & Play Development teacher at the Active Living Centre, and a hobbyist pet blogger at Pets Overload.
+Johnny is also a Creative Writing, Drama, Screenplay Writing and Playwriting teacher with the Toronto District School Board, a Creative Writing & Play Development teacher at the Active Living Centre, and a hobbyist pet blogger at Pets Overload.